forkcms/documentation/module guide/templates.md

 Templates have other possibilities too.
 To illustrate these we'll use the template of the recents_posts widget.

-As you see on the first 4 lines, we added some comments.
-When you're working with different people on a website it might be a good idea to provide on overview of which variables are parsed into the template.
+As you see on the first 4 lines, we added some **comments**.
+When you're working on a team—or even by yourself—it's a good idea to provide an overview of which variables are parsed into the template.

 ```
 {*